TylerKGates/project-one/psuedo.md

 deal function tells user value of their cards. after value is displayed, ask user if they want to hit or stand.

+when player wins, money goes to player's bank, when loses bet, money goes to dealer.